ThinkR-open/dockerfiler/README.md

 #> CMD Rscript /usr/scripts/torun.R
 ```

-This also works with a vector
+This also works with a vector:

 ``` r
 my_dock$remove_cmd(5:7)